SnoringCatGames/surfacer/README.md

 #### Some important aspects

 -   We treat horizontal and vertical motion as independent to each other.
 This greatly simplifies our calculations.
-    -   We calculate the necessary jump duration--and from that the vertical component of motion--up-front, and use this to determine times for each potential step and constraint of the motion.
+    -   We calculate the necessary jump duration--and from that the vertical component of motion--up-front, and use this to determine times for each potential step and waypoint of the motion.
 Knowing these times up-front makes the horizontal min/max calculations easier.
 -   We have a broad-phase check to quickly eliminate possible surfaces that are obviously out of reach.
     -   This primarily looks at the horizontal and vertical distance from the origin to the destination.